sabhi8226/Docker-IIEC-Rise-Project/READ.md

-Docker project on laucnching owncloud in our system by using docker container over rhel 8 and u can put your gb's of data here which will be safe and easy for us and i have created this project only because of iiec_rise campaign 1.0 under the great mentor and the world record holder Mr.Vimal Daga https://www.linkedin.com/in/vimaldaga/
+Docker project on laucnching owncloud in our system by using docker container over rhel 8 and u can put your gb's of data here which will be safe and easy for us and i have created this project only because of iiec_rise campaign 1.0 under the great mentor and the world record holder Mr.Vimal Daga https://www.linkedin.com/in/vimaldaga/ and i can not explain about sir in words.

 And i would like to thank Mr.Vimal Daga Sir and Preeti Mam for such an great initiative iiec_rise